ihabhady/swarm-vote-app/README.md

 This app provisions compelete docker swarm catvs dogs app enviorment with one manager node and 2 workers.
 The provisioning constructs the nodes and joins docker swarm using vagrant.
 Steps to deploy:
 1. Download the two files anywhere.
-2. Run app.sh , Note: Donot change the vagrant file loaction keep it beside the app.sh
+2. Run app.sh , Note: Donot change the vagrant file loaction keep it beside the app.sh and make sure the app.sh is accessiable can be run for example run chmod 777 on app.sh and vagrant file.

 What happens in the background:
 The app.sh download vagrant , virtual box , the unbuntu image and docker pacakges.
 Once all downloaded the swarm cluster is consturcted and then the vagrant file starts to assign the roles of managers and workers.
 The next step we take the deploy stack for the voting app and we add labels